threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

-Configured email for this identity is me@example.com Copy the phrase from your 3bot Connect app here. your words from your 3bot application need to be entered here
+Configured email for this identity is me@example.com Copy the phrase from your 3bot Connect app here. your words from your 3bot application need to be entered here specify secret to encrypt your data: specify secret to encrypt your data (confirm):
 ```